 It was approved for human use by the FDA in 2004 under the brand name Cymbalta, and in 2013, the generic version of the drug, duloxetine was approved.
 In a 2012 study that was published in the International Journal of Clinical Practice, it was reported that Cymbalta was effective in easing osteoarthritis pain.
 At the same time, it was reported that the drug could cause fewer Cymbalta side effects in comparison with the traditional NSAIDs.
 The researchers, in their report, concluded that doctors might want to incorporate antidepressants into the treatment regimen for patients suffering from osteoarthritis.

 Effects of Cymbalta

 In the short term, patients starting their Cymbalta treatment or individuals increasing their dose reported a significantly higher risk of developing suicidal thoughts and behaviors.
-This risk is higher for patients under 24 years, and so, the drug requires close monitoring.
-This effect of the medication is why the drug isn’t prescribed to anyone under 18.
+This risk is higher for patients under 24 years, therefor requires close monitoring by a medical professional.
+This side-effect is why the drug isn’t prescribed to anyone under the age of 18.
 Besides the suicidal thoughts, patients could also experience panic attacks, irritability, abnormal excitement, extreme worry, restlessness, and aggression.

-In the long term, some of the expected Cymbalta side effects include:
+In the long term, some of Cymbalta’s possible side effects include:

 - Weight gain: In a 2011 study on the long-term use of Cymbalta, it was reported that patients taking Cymbalta for a long time recorded weight increase of up to 16 percent from their initial weight.

 - Worsening Glaucoma: Patients suffering from the uncontrolled and narrow-angle glaucoma taking Cymbalta reported worsening of the glaucoma symptoms